liferay/liferay-docs/develop/tutorials/articles/platform-frameworks/overriding-and-adding-struts-actions-using-hooks.markdown

 actions, the action class is loaded, executed, and returns a forward.

-A Struts action hook can wrap or override existing Struts actions or create a new Struts path; we'll demonstrate both here.
-We'll override the Struts actions in the `struts-config.xml` file by using a Struts action hook to point to a custom class.
-Then we'll create a new Struts path: `/c/portal/sample` and navigate to it.
-Let's get started!
+A Struts action hook can wrap or override existing Struts actions or create a new Struts path; you'll complete both in this tutorial.
+You'll override the Struts actions in the `struts-config.xml` file by using a Struts action hook to point to a custom class.
+Then you'll create a new Struts path and navigate to it.
+It's time to begin!

-First, let's override the Sign In portlet's Struts action using the example-hook project that we've been using in this chapter.
+## Overriding Struts Actions

+For the first part of this tutorial, you'll override a portlet's existing Struts action using your custom hook project.

-Here's the current action in your portal's `struts-config.xml` file:
+You can view the current actions in your portal's `struts-config.xml` file.
+For example, the following is the default login action:

     <action path="/login/login"
         type="com.liferay.portlet.login.action.LoginAction">